At the moment, most clips sold by microstock agencies are full HD:

 I’m going to tell you:

-In other words: only when you’re inside a movie theatre you will notice the difference, and there is more than an “if” even there:
+Only when you’re inside a movie theatre, you will notice the difference, and it happens only if:

-The problem is not stage one and three.
-The problem is editing, which is often made in full HD timelines, therefore what you see in theatres sometimes is a fake 4k.
+The problem is not part 1 and part 3.
+The problem is the editing, which is often made in full HD timelines, therefore what you see in theatres sometimes is a fake 4k.

-In Christmas 2018, stores will probably be selling only ultra HD TVs, but the most important question for a stock footage producer is:
+Today stores are selling mostly ultra HD TVs, but the most important question for a stock footage producer is:

 In a couple of years will our buyers want only 4k content?

-Now I want to clarify: if we talk about time lapse and you create them with photo sequences, you can already export in 4k, at least if you shoot photos at 10 Megapixels or more.
-In other words, when in my After Effects tutorial I create the final composition, I said I created it with a resolution of 1920×1080 (full HD).
-If you want to create 4k stock footage instead, create it at 4096×2160.
+Now I want to clarify: if we talk about time lapse and you create them with photo sequences, you can already export in 4k, at least if you shoot photos of 10 Megapixels or more.

-It’s easy, but I believe that your computer, if it’s older than a couple of years, would have a great chance of crashing (and your Internet connection will take more time to send the footage to your cloud or to the agencies).
-In time-lapse, however, you can now export in full HD, and save the project to export in 4k when you will be ready to work with faster hardware and a faster internet connection.
+It’s easy, but with real-time footage, I believe that your computer, if it’s older than a couple of years, would have a great chance of crashing during the editing (and your Internet connection will take more time to send the footage to your cloud or the agencies).
+In time-lapse, however, you can now export in full HD, or save the project to export in 4k when you are ready to work with faster hardware and a faster internet connection.
 I can do that with my time-lapse shot in 2007, as they were already shot with a 12 Megapixels reflex (do you remember?
-4k is eight Megapixels!), but at the moment I can’t spend my time on it, because I have better things to do before to make more money.
+4k is eight Megapixels!), but at the moment I don’t want to spend my time on it, because I have other things to do before to make more money.

-There are still few economic benefits to sell 4k stock footage.
+There are still few economic benefits to sell the 4k stock footage.
 Shutterstock has this selling price:

 - 4k: sold for 199$